Youbadawy/Spline-MCP/README.md

 ## What is this?

-This project allows AI assistants (like the one you're talking to now!) to control Spline 3D design software.
+This project allows AI assistants to control Spline 3D design software.
 Think of it as a bridge between AI and the 3D design world.

 **For non-technical users:** This tool helps your AI assistant work with Spline, allowing it to help you create and manage 3D designs through simple conversations.